 Tom Dixon’s mailing pack pieces provide a strong branding experience throughout.

-To marry up with these boxes, carrier bags and wallets were made using recyclable Kraft stocks, with note cards and gift card holders being produced from recycled stocks.
-A collection of gift cards, as well as a large card envelope were also developed to accommodate flat items that would not need to be boxed.
+To marry up with these boxes, carrier bags and wallets were made using recyclable Kraft, with note cards and gift card holders being produced from recycled stocks.
+A collection of gift cards, as well as large card envelopes were also developed to accommodate flat items that would not need to be boxed.

 Blind embossing is a classic yet subtle process to present a brand where colour is not suitable to the design.

-Tom Dixon were committed to delivering a message on packaging sustainability by using a subtle blind emboss.
+Tom Dixon are committed to delivering packaging sustainability and use a subtle blind emboss to display this message.

-For smaller items, we produced a flat pack mailer, ensuring the most suitable e-commerce packaging is used to maintain environmental impact.
+For smaller items, we produced flat pack mailers, ensuring the most suitable e-commerce packaging is used to maintain environmental impact.